micaelpreis/terminal-configuration/README.md

 > gafxcxdxbxegedabagacad

-The list of colors is presented below:
+The list of colors is presented below.

 > a - black
 > b - red